List of counties in Colorado

 Las Animas County, 12369 km2 in area, is the most extensive county, while the City and County of Broomfield, 87 km2 in area, is the least extensive.
-The City and County of Denver was the most densely populated Colorado county, with a 2024 population density of 4,918 residents per square mile of land area (1,899/km^{2}), while Hinsdale County was the least densely populated county, with a 2024 population density of 0.67 resident per square mile of land area (0.26/km^{2}).
+The City and County of Denver is the most densely populated Colorado county, with a 2025 population density of 4,758 residents per square mile of land area (1,838/km^{2}), while Hinsdale County is the least densely populated county, with a 2025 population density of 0.67 resident per square mile of land area (0.26/km^{2}).

 Mount Elbert, the highest summit of Colorado and the entire Rocky Mountains at an elevation of 4401.2 m, is located in Lake County.
 The lowest point in Colorado is where the Arikaree River flows out of Yuma County and into Kansas, at 1011 m elevation.
 (Note: Elevations are adjusted to the North American Vertical Datum of 1988 (NAVD 88).)
 This point, which is the highest low point of any state, is higher than the highest points of 18 states and the District of Columbia.